 Current research connected to the theme of ‘embodied emotions’ at The University of Manchester includes projects on:

-- early modern sleeping practices and emotional wellbeing;
+- sleeping practices and emotional regulation;

 - European encounters with early America;